Bat Template Fine Motor Activity

 Read this resource on motor planning and handwriting to better understand this concept.

-The descriptions are designed to promote the easiest formation style of cursive letters, eliminating extra lines such as the beginning loop of uppercase cursive letter C. The letters that are exact replicas of their printed counterparts are designed to ease transition for letters that are not commonly used in written work.
-This is a tactic of the Handwriting Without Tears format.
+The letters that are exact replicas of their printed counterparts are designed to ease transition for letters that are not commonly used in written work.
+This is a tactic of the Handwriting Without Tears letter order strategy.

-Uppercase Cursive D, F, T
+Uppercase Cursive Letters D, F, T

 Cursive D, F, and T are Uppercase Cursive letters with a downward start.